Gapminder/small-waffle/README.md

 This is a lightweight server for DDFCSV datasets, essentially a node.js wrapper around DDFCSV reader.
 It is slower than the previous big-waffle solution in terms of selecting and filtering the datasets, but the idea is that it would have a strong cache in front of it and the speed would not matter.

+# limitations
+can only serve years for now, see resultTransformer.js

 # Getting started
 ## 1. Clone this repo
 to the server where you intend to run small-waffle from.